A guide to patents

-Summary of steps to obtain a patent in Canada
+Steps for obtaining a patent in Canada

-- (Note: If you choose to have an agent, they may assist you in the remaining steps.)
+- Determine if you need a patent agent.
+(Note: If you choose to hire an agent, they may assist you for the remaining steps.)

 - Do a preliminary search (if there is an existing patent, consider ending the process now).

 - Examiner does search for prior publications and studies your application.

 - Examiner either approves or objects to the application.

 - Respond to the examiner's objections and requirements.

 - Examiner reconsiders and either approves or calls for further amendments.